folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 ## Cancelling an invoice
-Cancelling an invoice is possible while in an Approved or Paid status and when the user account includes the **Approve invoice** permission.
+Cancelling an invoice is possible while in an Approved or Paid status and when the user account includes the **Invoice: Cancel invoices** permission.
 Cancelling an invoice triggers the following system actions:
 *   All transactions against funds related to the invoice are voided.
 *   The invoice voucher status is set to **Cancelled**.
 *   Users are unable to Open, Approve, or Pay the invoice after cancelling.